Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Glandore shows a median taxpayer income of $53,227 and an average of $62,361 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, with Greater Adelaide having a median income of $54,808 and an average income of $66,852.
-By September 2025, estimated incomes would be approximately $57,911 (median) and $67,849 (average), based on Wage Price Index growth of 8.8% since financial year 2023.
-According to the 2021 Census, household, family, and personal incomes in Glandore rank modestly, between the 47th and 49th percentiles.
-The largest income segment comprises 29.7% earning $1,500 - $2,999 weekly, with 1,054 residents falling into this category.
-This aligns with regional trends where this cohort represents 31.8%.
-After housing costs, 85.5% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 6th decile.
+The suburb of Glandore has a median taxpayer income of $53,227 and an average income of $62,361, based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national average, with Greater Adelaide having a median income of $54,808 and an average income of $66,852 in the same period.
+By September 2025, current estimates suggest the median income will be approximately $57,911 and the average income will be around $67,849, accounting for a Wage Price Index growth of 8.8% since financial year 2023.
+According to the 2021 Census figures, incomes in Glandore rank modestly, with household, family, and personal incomes all between the 47th and 49th percentiles.
+The largest income segment comprises 29.7% of residents earning between $1,500 and $2,999 weekly.
+After accounting for housing costs, 85.5% of income remains for other expenses.
+Glandore's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income